kazzle101/ArdunioPowerRestartCircuit/README.md

 # Ardunio Power Restart Circuit

-This is a circuit desined to allow a microcontroller, in this case a PJRC Teensy 4.x board, to restart itself.
+This is a circuit designed to allow a microcontroller, in this case a PJRC Teensy 4.x board, to restart itself.
 A 555 timer is used to so when triggered the circuit stays off for a few seconds to allow all the attached sensors and devices to have a clean restart.

 <img src="https://github.com/kazzle101/ArdunioPowerRestartCircuit/blob/main/555circuitdiagram.jpg" width="800">